SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 You can see that Kyma has injected the Secret credentials to the lambda functions at the bottom of the function definition.
 These variables, can be used in your lambda code, to connect to the Redis service, and consume the database.
-It's great to see how Kyma can provide to us, this flexibility on the configurations, and the secured that services have, no plain text password is stored or showed.
+It's great to see how Kyma can provide to us this flexibility on the configurations, and the security that services have.
+No plain text password is stored or showed.

 Now, we are good to go and change our lambda to connect on Redis Service.